555 Timer – A Complete Basic Guide

 - Sinking or sourcing 200 mA of load current.

-- The external components should be selected properly so that the timing intervals can be made into several minutes Proper selection of only a few external components allows timing intervals of several minutes along with the frequencies exceeding several hundred kilo hertz.
+- The external components should be selected properly so that the timing intervals can be made into several minutes along with the frequencies exceeding several hundred kilo hertz.

 - It has a temperature stability of 50 parts per million (ppm) per degree Celsius change in temperature, or equivalently 0.005 %/ °C.

 This IC consists of 23 transistors, 2 diodes and 16 resistors.
-The explanation of terminals coming out of the 555 timer IC is as follows.
-The pin number used in the following discussion refers to the 8-pin DIP and 8-pin metal can packages.
+The use of each pin in the IC is explained below.
+The pin numbers used below refers to the 8-pin DIP and 8-pin metal can packages.
+These pins are explained in detail, and you will get a better idea after going through the entire post.

-Pin 1: Grounded Terminal: All the voltages are measured with respect to this terminal.
+Pin 1: Grounded Terminal: All the voltages are measured with respect to the Ground terminal.

 Pin 3: Output Terminal: Output of the timer is available at this pin.
-There are two ways in which a load can be connected to the output terminal either between pin 3 and ground pin (pin 1) or between pin 3 and supply pin (pin 8).
-The load connected between pin 3 and ground supply pin is called the normally on load and that connected between pin 3 and ground pin is called the normally off load.
+There are two ways in which a load can be connected to the output terminal.
+One way is to connect between output pin (pin 3) and ground pin (pin 1) or between pin 3 and supply pin (pin 8).
+The load connected between output and ground supply pin is called the normally on load and that connected between output and ground pin is called the normally off load.

-Pin 4: Reset Terminal: To disable or reset the timer a negative pulse is applied to this pin due to which it is referred to as reset terminal.
+Pin 4: Reset Terminal: Whenever the timer IC is to be reset or disabled, a negative pulse is applied to pin 4, and thus is named as reset terminal.
+The output is reset irrespective of the input condition.
 When this pin is not to be used for reset purpose, it should be connected to + VCC to avoid any possibility of false triggering.

-Pin 5: Control Voltage Terminal: The function of this terminal is to control the threshold and trigger levels.
-Thus either the external voltage or a pot connected to this pin determines the pulse width of the output waveform.
+Pin 5: Control Voltage Terminal: The threshold and trigger levels are controlled using this pin.
+The pulse width of the output waveform is determined by connecting a POT or bringing in an external voltage to this pin.
 The external voltage applied to this pin can also be used to modulate the output waveform.
-When this pin is not used, it should be connected to ground through a 0.01 micro Farad to avoid any noise problem.
+Thus, the amount of voltage applied in this terminal will decide when the comparator is to be switched, and thus changes the pulse width of the output.
+When this pin is not used, it should be bypassed to ground through a 0.01 micro Farad to avoid any noise problem.

 Pin 7 : Discharge Terminal: This pin is connected internally to the collector of transistor and mostly a capacitor is connected between this terminal and ground.
 It is called discharge terminal because when transistor saturates, capacitor discharges through the transistor.
 When the transistor is cut-off, the capacitor charges at a rate determined by the external resistor and capacitor.